14all-agency/shopify-llms-txt-directory/https-lnlboutiquexo-myshopify-com.md

   - [White / 2XL](https://lnlboutiquexo.myshopify.com/products/reindeer-names?variant=53062442910006)
     Availability: Available
     Price: $35.00 CAD
-- [Jolly](https://lnlboutiquexo.myshopify.com/products/jolly): The unisex crewnecks are definitely one of our favourite sweaters.
+- [Jolly Sweater](https://lnlboutiquexo.myshopify.com/products/jolly): The unisex crewnecks are definitely one of our favourite sweaters.
 They are made of 50% cotton and 50% polyester, giving it a cozy, soft and comfortable feeling.
 True to size for a relaxed fit.
 Size down for a tighter fit.
 Please refer to sizing chart in photos for a more accurate fit & for all measurement information.
 Recommended to wash inside out in cold water, do not bleach, do not use fabric softener, hang to dry or tumble dry on low.
 Do not iron directly on decal.
-  Updated: 2025-10-02T13:13:30Z
+  Updated: 2025-10-10T13:00:05Z
   Vendor: L&L Boutique
   Product Type:
   Availability: Available